nielsleadholm/Binding_Network/README.md

-# Binding_Network
+# PolyNetwork_Simulations

-C++ code for creating a simple, hierarchical polychronous neural network to investigate the emergence of feature binding.
+C++ code for creating and simulating polychronous neural networks.

 This code is based on the SPIKE! (https://github.com/OFTNAI/Spike) simulator for spiking neural networks.